hexancore/hexancore/src/index.md

       link: /guide/getting-started

 features:
+  - icon: 📐
+    title: Opinionated
+    details: Designed to guide you towards the "right" way of implementing solutions with well-established practices and default configurations.
   - icon: 🛠️
     title: Modular HexArch
     details: Enhances application scalability and maintainability through clear separation of concerns.